bikespace/bikespace/bikespace_api/README.md

 - Open the Servers list on the left and enter the password (`postgres`).
 - Right-click on Databases, then select Create > Database...
 - Database name should be `bikespace_dev`; select Save to create.
+- Do the same steps to create an empty database named `bikespace_test`.

 In a terminal (in the root folder of the repo):

 - run `$ make recreate-db` to create the table(s) used by the API.
 - run `$ make seed-db` to enter dummy data to be used during development.

+(You do not need to run these two steps for `bikespace_test`, the `run-pytest` make target will do them for you.)

 To see the results of these actions in pgAdmin, right-click the `bikespace_dev` database and select Refresh.
 The database tables are under Schemas.
 You can right-click a table and select View/Edit Data to see the entries.